ofey404/WalkingShadows/README.md

 > it is a tale told by an idiot, full of sound and fury,
 > signifying nothing.

-## Goal & Roadmap
+## Roadmap

 Goal:

-1. Reproduce the article.
+1. Build a writing-aid tool with verified technologies, like stanford's generative agents, and other ML story telling papers.
 2. Write it in business quality, battle-tested python.

 For roadmap, see [./docs/roadmap.md](./docs/roadmap.md).